openebs/openebs/documentation/source/install/on_premise_solutions.rst

 --------------
 * At least three Linux machines of either VMs or bare-metal, if deploying the setup in a hyperconverged mode (with K8s as well as OpenEBS residing on the same machines) or five Linux machines (with K8s and OpenEBS running on separate machines)

-* The above instruction assumes a minimal setup with a test-harness, K8s/OpenEBS master and a single K8s minion/OpenEBS node.
+* The above instruction assumes a minimal setup with a test-harness, K8s/OpenEBS master and a single K8s node/OpenEBS node.
 The masters and nodes can be scaled if the user so desires

-* All Linux machines are required to have :
+* All Linux machines must have the following:

   * Basic development packages (dpkg-dev,gcc,g++,libc6-dev,make,libssl-dev,sshpass)
   * Python2.7-minimal